flashult/Image-split-and-merge/README.md

 This project has two code:

-cut_image.py make image split. each sub images can have Rotate, horizontal flip, vertical flip options
+cut_image.py make image split. each sub images can have Rotate, horizontal flip, vertical flip options. split images will save in '/sub' folder

-merge_image.py make original image from sub images made by cut_image.py
+merge_image.py make original image from sub images made by cut_image.py. sub images should place in '/sub' folder

 Image should be not simple image. because merge algorithm is find out most similar edge between sub images.